Dasync/AsyncEnumerable/README.md

 the `queueClient` in this case.
 You don't need (and shouldn't) catch that exception type, because it's handled internally by `AsyncEnumerator`.
 The same exception is thrown when you call `yield.Break()`.

+__3: Why is GetAsyncEnumeratorAsync async?__

+The `IAsyncEnumerable.GetAsyncEnumeratorAsync()` method is async and returns a `Task<IAsyncEnumerator>`, where the current implementation of `AsyncEnumerable` always runs that method synchronously and just returns an instance of `AsyncEnumerator`.
+Having interfaces allows you to do your own implementation, where classes mentioned above are just helpers.
+The initial idea was to be able to support database-like scenarios, where `GetAsyncEnumeratorAsync()` executes a query first (what internally returns a pointer), and the `MoveNextAsync()` enumerates through rows (by using that pointer).